 |2nd Degree||Very Red||Hot||Yes||Very Intense||Form immediately or within hours|

 |3rd Degree||Blackened, white, or bright red with a leathery appearance||Not Applicable||Sometimes||No pain, as the nerves have been damaged||None|

-Ask your pharmacist to help you determine whether a wound requires medical care or if it can be treated at home.
+Ask your healthcare professional to help you determine whether a wound requires medical care or if it can be treated at home.
 They will help you choose the right first-aid products.